bbauska/W3Cx-3of5/README.md

 Adding microdata to Web pages helps search engines to better understand the pages' content, their topics, etc. The main purpose of microdata is <a href="https://en.wikipedia.org/wiki/Search_engine_optimization">Search Engine Optimization</a>(SEO).

-This information is not visible to humans: it is pure *semantic information*.
+This information is not visible to humans: it is pure <i>semantic information</i>.
 Popular kinds of microdata are events, a person's profile, the description of an organization, the details of a recipe, a product description, a geographical location, etc. </p>

 <h4>Quick example of microdata that describes a person</h4>